TestAnything/Specification/tap-version-14-specification.md

     1. Producers _must_ communicate the intended status of the subtest (pass/fail/todo/skip/etc.) by assigning these semantics to the correlated Test Point.
-    2. Harneses _should_ treat the entire subtest as either a pass or fail based on the status of the correlated Test Point, but _may_ treat the subtest as a failure if they would consider the nested subtest TAP Document a test failure.
+    2. Harnesses _should_ treat the entire subtest as either a pass or fail based on the status of the correlated Test Point, but _may_ treat the subtest as a failure if they would consider the nested subtest TAP Document a test failure.